ktchemi20/capital-one-mindsumo/README.md

-Attempt to build a web app that helps people find information on National Parks
+Attempt to build a web app that helps people find information on National Parks via National Park Service.